ChristopherVR/Vidly-NET/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p align="justify">
   This project aims to integrate different frameworks and libraries used (Create React App template with TypeScript and Microsoft's eShopContainer DDD project) to demonstrate a movie system database with basic CRUD functionality folowing code-with-mosh Mastering React course.
+The idea of this project is to demonstrate the use of:

+* React with TypeScript
+* C# with .NET 7
+* Microservices approach with Domain Driven Design
+* Test Driven Development (Backend)
+* Domain & Integration Events (Backend)

 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)